jfasch/jfasch-home/trainings/material/soup/cxx11/010-introduction/overview-livehacking-oo.rst

 programmers.
 For example,

-* Different teams who already use C++ come together in the course, and develop a common viewpoint and vocabulary
+* Different teams who already use C++ come together in the course, and develop a common viewpoint and vocabulary.
-* Those who come from C (or an entirely different language?) want to see what they're up to
+* Those who come from C (or an entirely different language?) want to see what they're up to.

 This is not a slide deck, but rather can be seen as a live-coding "screenplay" that is used by the :doc:`trainer </about/myself/index>`